 Step 2: Parents might like to hear about what I’m up to at our school: what concepts and strategies I’m teaching in different classes, what kind of groups I’m running, and what school-wide initiatives I’m helping to organize.

 I decided I’ll write a parent e-newsletter they can subscribe to.
 I’ll also include tips and resources for them to help their children develop social-emotional skills.
 I’m planning on publishing the newsletter once a trimester.
 That’s not as overwhelming as a monthly commitment, and I can always do more than that if I'm so inclined (I won't be).
 I haven’t sent the first one out yet because I’m still trying to figure out Mailchimp, but I have set up a link for people to subscribe on my Google Drive.
 Don't sign up there, but if you want to get a copies of the newsletter when they go out, e-mail me and I'll put you on a non-school list.

 Step 3: For some parents, even signing up for my e-newsletter might feel risky.
 So I’ve set up a professional Facebook page and Pinterest account, which allows them to “lurk” without interaction or commitment if that's what they're comfortable with.

 Finally, Step 4, which is related but not directly: I’m collecting data to assess how I’m coming on my SMART goal.
-I’m tracking the number of followers I have on my FB and Pinterest accounts on the last day of every month, as well as recording how many posts or pins I made that month.
-I also, of course, am tracking the number of people who subscribe to my e-newsletter.
+I’ll track the number of followers I have on my FB and Pinterest accounts on the last day of every month, as well as note how many posts or pins I made that month.
+I also, of course, will track the number of people who subscribe to my e-newsletter.
 At the end of the year it will take about 10 seconds to compile that data into a sweet little line graph to upload to Teachpoint.